The Unseen Frontier: Pushing the Limits of LLM Sparsity with Surrogate-Free ADMM: Experiments

 \section{Experiments}

 We present a series of concrete experiments to validate \ours in this section.
-Specifically, we show that \ours (i) effectively prunes models to extreme high sparsity levels across a wide range of models and scales (\Cref{subsec:main_results}), (ii) scales efficiently to large models up to 27B (\Cref{subsec:scaling_results}), and (iii) adapts to other sparsity patterns such as N:M semi-structured sparsity or non-uniform sparsity found by evolutionary strategies (\Cref{subsec:other_sparsity}).
-We also provide an ablation study on the choice of objective functions and generalized projection (\Cref{subsec:ablation}).
+Specifically, we show that \ours (i) effectively prunes models to extreme high sparsity levels across a wide range of models and scales (\Cref{subsec:main_results}), (ii) can further push the limits to extreme sparsity (up to 99\%) (\Cref{subsec:extreme_sparsity}), (iii) can accelerate inference while reducing memory requirements (\Cref{subsec:inference_acceleration}), and (iv) scales efficiently to large models up to 27B (\Cref{subsec:scaling_results}).
+Lastly, we analyze the cost of \ours compared to existing methods at (\Cref{subsec:cost_analysis}).
+We also provide extension to other sparsity patterns such as N:M semi-structured sparsity or non-uniform sparsity, and an ablation study on the choice of objective functions and generalized projection on \Cref{Appendix:Additional results}.

 We compare \ours to the following methods: Magnitude \citep{han2015learning}, SparseGPT \citep{frantar2023sparsegpt}, Wanda \citep{sunsimple}, ALPS \citep{meng2024alps}, L-ADMM (Layer-wise ADMM) \citep{boza2024fast}, SAFE \citep{lee2025safe}, and SparseLLM \citep{bai2024sparsellm}.
 These methods are applied to four different architectures including OPT \citep{zhang2022opt}, Gemma-2 \citep{team2024gemma}, and LLaMA-2/3 \citep{touvron2023llama,grattafiori2024llama3herdmodels} across a wide range of scales from 125M to 27B.
 We report perplexity and zero-shot prediction accuracy of pruned models.
 All experiment settings can be found in \cref{Appendix: Experimental details}.
 The source code to reproduce results will be made available at \texttt{https://github.com/log-postech/elsa}.